SimonSubokLee/ston-docs-son/admin/getting_started.rst

     </Vhosts>

 -  ``<Address>``
-   The address of the origin server where the virtual host duplicates contents.
+   The address of the origin server where the virtual host duplicates content.
    An unlimited number of origin addresses can be added to the list.
    When there are more than 2 addresses, Active/Active method(Round-Robin) is adopted to choose an address.
    If the origin server port is 80, it can be omitted.